Cloud-42/terraform-aws-bastion/README.md

  * It is assumed the Bastion will be launched in a public subnet.
  * A VPC is already in place

+##### Using the module

+ * This module is usually called from a top level repository.
+Within this calling module the AWS provider needs to be defined.
+See provider.tf in the examples directory.